apache/hadoop-site/src/mailing_lists.md

 In order to post to the list, it is **NOT** necessary to first subscribe to it.

+For information on published vulnerabilities please see our [CVE list](cve_list.html).

 ## General

 This mailing list is **NOT** for end-user questions and discussion.